thedynamiclinker/sudocode/lost+found/3/2 - Church's Thesis (Not that one).md

 1: I don't know about anything called "Church's Thesis."

-0: Ok so there's something else called Church Thesis that we'll get to later.
+0: Ok so there's something else called Church's Thesis that we'll get to later.
 For now, we're not talking about that.
 We're talking about his PhD Thesis.
 This is the other Church's Thesis.

 1: Why does everything related to Alonzo Church have multiple names for the same thing?